MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineApplicationInstanceAssociationStatus.md

 ## INPUTS

-### String
+### System.String
-The String is used as the Identity input.
+The Get-CsOnlineApplicationInstanceAssociationStatus cmdlet accepts a string as the Identity parameter.

 ## OUTPUTS